Ibrahim Rugova: Post-war

 Despite the political damage suffered by Rugova during the war, he soon regained public esteem and won a decisive victory against his political rivals in the KLA.
 The guerrillas had been welcomed as liberators by Kosovo Albanians but subsequently alienated many by the perception that they were engaging in organised crime, extortion and violence against political opponents and other ethnic groups in Kosovo.
+At the end of 1999, Rugova and Thaçi agreed to share provisional management duties and to work on creating provisional institutions of self-government until Kosovo's final status was decided.
 When elections were held in Kosovo in October 2000, the LDK won a landslide victory with 58% of the vote.
-Its nearest rival, Hashim Thaçi's KLA-linked Democratic Party of Kosovo, polled only 27%.
+Its nearest rival, Thaçi's KLA-linked Democratic Party of Kosovo, polled only 27%.
 On Monday, 4 March 2002, Rugova was appointed president by the Kosovo Assembly.
 Rugova lived to see the Constitution of Kosovo adopted by a freely elected democratic Parliament.